Kingsmeadow, Kingston upon Thames: Ownership

 The freehold of the site is owned by Kingston Council.
 The leasehold, which safeguards the site for the borough's football team, was originally held by Kingstonian.
 After Kingstonian entered administration to avoid bankruptcy and lost the Kingsmeadow lease in October 2001, it was assigned in April 2002 by the administrators to a property developer, Rajesh Khosla, who was also by then owner of the club.
-In June 2003 he sold the lease to AFC Wimbledon, who at the time were already sub-tenants at the ground.
+In June 2003, he sold the lease to AFC Wimbledon, who at the time were already sub-tenants at the ground.
 Kingstonian secured a 25-year sub-tenancy agreement with AFC Wimbledon, with customary break clauses.
 The two clubs then operated a ground-sharing arrangement until 2017, with Kingstonian receiving preferentially cheap rental terms.
 The ground underwent various structural improvements and expansion during this period.

-The ground is currently owned by Chelsea F.C., having purchased it from AFC Wimbledon in 2015, in order to use it for their women's and youth sides.
+The ground's lease is currently owned by Chelsea, having purchased it from AFC Wimbledon in 2015, in order to use it for their women's and youth sides.
 Chelsea Women moved in for the start of the 2017–18 FA WSL 1 season.